Skip to Main Content

 Drowsy driving accidents can be caused by a number of factors.
 Here are some of the main effects of drowsy driving that can lead to serious crashes:

 • Inability to focus: When you drive tired, you often lose the ability to focus.
-If you are working hard to stay awake behind the wheel, you are not giving your full attention to the road ahead, and other drivers and obstacles around you.
+If you are working hard to stay awake behind the wheel, you are not giving your full attention to the road ahead and other drivers and obstacles around you.

 • Delayed reaction times: Much like driving under the influence of drugs or alcohol, you usually experience delayed reaction times when driving drowsy.
 If you are not fully alert, it could impact your ability to react quickly and avoid an accident.

 • Poor judgment: Poor judgment is often a consequence of driving drowsy.
-Your brain slows down due to fatigue and lack of sleep, which can make it harder to make safe judgements while driving.
+Your brain slows down due to fatigue and lack of sleep, which can make it harder to make safe judgments while driving.

 • Inability to judge distances and speeds: Due to slowed reaction times and poor judgment, fatigued drivers can easily misjudge distances and speed.
 For example, if you are feeling drowsy, you could unknowingly be driving too fast or too slow, which could lead to an accident.